Hautes Plaines

-The Hautes Plaines ("High Plains", الهضاب العليا), also known as Hauts Plateaux, is a steppe-like natural region located in the Atlas Mountains in northern Algeria.
+The Hautes Plaines ("High Plains", الهضاب العليا), also known in French as Hauts Plateaux, is a steppe-like natural region located in the Atlas Mountains in northern Algeria.
 It stretches more than 600 km in an east northeast – west southwest direction from northeastern Morocco to the Aures.
 It is a high plateau area consisting of undulating, steppe-like alluvial plains lying between the Tell and Saharan Atlas ranges.

 Geography

 The Hautes Plaines region averages between 1,100 and 1,300 m in elevation in the west, dropping to 400 m in the east.
 The climate is characterized by very dry summers and cold winters.
 Generally the climate is so dry that these plains are sometimes thought of as part of the Sahara.

 The plateau area is covered by alluvial debris formed when the mountains eroded.
 An occasional ridge projects through the alluvial cover to interrupt the monotony of the landscape.

 Water collects during the wet season on its level terrain, forming large shallow salt lakes which become salt flats as they dry.
 The largest of such lakes is the Chott Ech Chergui with a length of about 160 km located in the central section of the plains.
 The Hodna region, with the Chott el Hodna lies at the eastern end of the Hautes Plaines.

 The main towns of the plateau are Bordj Bou Arreridj, Sétif, Tiaret, Djelfa and M'sila.
 The limits of the plains are not clearly defined, but administratively the territory falls within the following Algerian provinces: